 In the event that the PhD student’s principal supervisor issues a negative statement, the head of the PhD School will assess whether the entire PhD programme has been completed satisfactorily and will base this assessment on the principal supervisor’s statement, any remarks by the author and the regular assessments.

-The thesis may only be considered for assessment if the entire PhD programme has been satisfactorily completed: the principal supervisor’s statement must be positive, courses equivalent to around 30 ECTS credits must have been passed, knowledge-dissemination requirements must have been met and a change of research environment must have occurred pursuant to the internal rules for this.
+The thesis may only be considered for assessment if the entire PhD programme has been satisfactorily completed: the principal supervisor’s statement must be positive, courses equivalent to around 30 ECTS-points must have been passed, knowledge-dissemination requirements must have been met and a change of research environment must have occurred pursuant to the internal rules for this.